programistka/personal-website/content/blog/save-time-with-sass/index.md

 Partials allow you to modularize your Sass.
 Partials are files that contain Sass snippets to be included in other Sass files.
 Sass partials are included in other files using the `@import` directive (explained next).
 Partial files are named with a leading `_` such as `_button.scss` or `_carousel.scss`.

 Partials are a great way to organize your Sass and can save you lots of time trying to find the correct styles to modify.
 This is especially true if you follow a **good file architecture**.
-One pattern I like to follow for my files and folders is the 7–1 pattern introduced by [Hugo Giraudel](https://sass-guidelin.es/).
+One pattern I like to follow for my files and folders is the 7–1 pattern introduced by <Link to="https://sass-guidelin.es/">Hugo Giraudel</Link>.

 ```text
 sass/